Orin S. Kerr

 BSE, Princeton University; MS, Stanford University; JD, Harvard University

-Orin S. Kerr writes in The Washington Post about what happens when the government engages in prospective cell-site surveillance.
+Orin S. Kerr writes in The Washington Post about the government warrant demanding IP addresses and other information from an anti-Trump site.